cksystemsteaching/selfie/README.md

 Are precedence and associativity enough to make the semantics of expressions deterministic?
 For elementary expressions, the answer is yes!
 However, for C\* expressions, the answer is no!
 While precedence and associativity determine syntactical structure, they do not determine *order of evaluation* of individual parts of expressions.
 For example, the order of evaluation in an expression such as `x + y` is obviously not relevant, that is, the value of `x` could be determined before or after the value of `y` without an effect on the outcome.
 In fact, any order of evaluation in elementary expressions is fine.
 However, in C\* expressions, there are cases in which the order of evaluation could matter, namely, in the presence of procedure calls.

-For example, evaluating `x` before or after calling the procedure `f` in an expression `x + f()` could make a difference.
+For example, evaluating `x` before or after calling a procedure `p` in an expression `x + p()` could make a difference.
 How is that possible you might ask?
-Well, `f` can have *side effects* on the program state beyond just computing a return value.
-For example, `f` could have a side effect,  if `x` is a global variable, by changing the value of `x`.
-In that case, the order of evaluation in `x + f()` would obviously matter.
+Well, `p` can have *side effects* on the program state beyond just computing a return value.
+For example, `p` could have a side effect,  if `x` is a global variable, by changing the value of `x`.
+In that case, the order of evaluation in `x + p()` would obviously matter.
 How do we solve that problem?
 Well, the selfie compiler generates code that always evaluates left operands before right operands, and each operand exactly once.
 Still, if procedure calls were not allowed in expressions, we could in principle generate code that evaluates operands in any order without effecting the outcome.

 > Undefined behavior